Panasonic LX15 vs ZS70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-LX15 and Panasonic Lumix DC-ZS70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the ZS70 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the ZS70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the ZS70 was succeeded by the Panasonic ZS80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the LX15 and ZS70 can be found, respectively, in the Panasonic LX15 Manual (free pdf) or the online Panasonic ZS70 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic LX15 and the Panasonic ZS70?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.